Free Tools Grid

 Drop your file

-When converting to WebP, drop a JPG/PNG/WebP.
+When converting to WebP, drop a JPG, PNG, or even a WebP.
 When converting from WebP, drop a .webp file.
+The file loads straight into your browser — nothing is uploaded.

 3. 3

-When converting from WebP, choose PNG (lossless) or JPG (smaller, lossy) from the output format dropdown.
+When converting from WebP, choose PNG (lossless, larger) or JPG (smaller, lossy) from the output format dropdown, depending on whether transparency or size matters more.

 4. 4